OpenShiftDemos/containerizing-apps-2021/workshop/content/exercise0.md

 to you!

 ## Clone the lab content repository
-You will need to clone the lab content repository into the VM:
+Make sure you are logged into the lab VM, and then you will need to clone the lab content repository:

 ```bash
 $ git clone https://github.com/OpenShiftDemos/containerizing-apps-2021 containerizing-apps